API

 There are four main types of APIs:

-• Open APIs, i.e. Public APIs, are publicly available to developers and other users with minimal restriction.
+• Open APIs, i.e. Public APIs, are publicly available to developers and other users with minimal restrictions.
 They may require registration, use of an API Key or OAuth, or maybe completely open.
 They focus on external users, to access data or services.

 • Partner APIs are APIs exposed by/to the strategic business partners.
 They are not available publicly and need specific entitlement to access them.
 Like open APIs, partner APIs are the tip of the iceberg because they are the most visible ones and are used to communicate beyond the boundaries of the company.
 They are usually exposed to a public API Developer tool that developers can access in self-service mode.
-While open APIs are completely open, there is an on-boarding process with a specific validation workflow to get access to partner APIs.
+While open APIs are completely open, there is an onboarding process with a specific validation workflow to get access to partner APIs.

 • Internal APIs, aka private APIs, are hidden from external users and only exposed by internal systems.
 Internal APIs are not meant for consumption outside of the company but rather for use across different internal development teams for better productivity and reuse of services.
 A good governance process comprises exposing them to an internal API developer portal that connects to the internal IAM systems to authenticate and allow users to access the right set of APIs.